jbantony/ObjectDetectionApp/ReadMe.md

 ### Dependencies

+Making the app run locally, the dependencies shall be created in a virtual enviorment as follows:

+#### Using on Anaconda

 Create an enviorment for the app using

 `conda env create -f environment.yml`

 The complete enviorment is listed under the file `environment_all.yml`

+#### Using on virtualenvs

+Create the virtual enviorment and install the required libraries from `requirements.txt`

+`pip install -r requirements.txt`

 ### API Calls